amilovanovikj/videosonik-devops/README.md

   - **Frontend**: The React frontend web app.
   - **Database**: The PostgreSQL database for the backend app.
   - **Build**: The server used to build the Docker images from the Git repositories of the apps and push them to a private Docker registry.
-  - **Repository**: The machine hosting a private Git server for the two apps and this repository, as well as a private Docker registry for the Docker images.
+  - **Repository**: The machine hosting a private Docker registry for the Docker images, as well as a private Git server for this repository and the repositories for the FE and BE apps.
 - The Ansible playbooks include:
   - [all-configure.yml](https://github.com/amilovanovikj/videosonik-devops/blob/master/playbooks/all-configure.yml): Install Docker and Python SDK for Docker on all hosts, enable insecure communication with private Docker registry.
   - [build-configure.yml](https://github.com/amilovanovikj/videosonik-devops/blob/master/playbooks/build-configure.yml): Install Git on the 'build' host and set up SSH communication to the private Git server.